McGillX/edx_data_research/README.md

 Course specific tracking log data is filtered by course ID as well as course enrollment start date and course end date.

+**_Note_**
-Note: Before extracting the tracking logs of a course make sure the course structure data has been migrated to the course specific database.
-A subset of the course structure data is appended to the corresponding record in the tracking log.
+- Before extracting the tracking logs of a course make sure the course structure data has been migrated to the course specific database.
+- A subset of the course structure data is appended to the corresponding record in the tracking log.
 Ensure the course_structure data for the given course has been migrated to its own collection in the course database.
-The data is provided in json format and can be migrated using the script parsing/course_structure/course_structure_to_mongod.py
+- The data is provided in json format and can be migrated using the script parsing/course_structure/course_structure_to_mongod.py

 Generate course specific tracking log collections - [parsing/tracking_logs](parsing/tracking_logs)